Graduate School

 Graduate Courses

-All graduate courses will be designed around well-defined objectives or student learning outcomes, and instructional opportunities should be designed to help students achieve these outcomes.
-Student learning outcomes encompass the range of student attributes and abilities that students should be able to demonstrate after successful completion of the course.
+All graduate courses will be designed around well-defined student learning outcomes, and instructional opportunities should be designed to help students achieve these outcomes.
+Student learning outcomes encompass the range of knowledge, skills, attributes, and abilities that students should be able to demonstrate after successful completion of the course.

 500-Level Courses